Extant (resident): Belize; Colombia; Costa Rica; Guatemala; Honduras; Mexico; Nicaragua; Panama

 Baird’s tapirs may look like they are relatives of elephants, but they’re actually closer kin to horses, donkeys, zebras, and rhinoceroses.

 Although they look like elephants, Baird’s Tapirs are more closely related to #horses and #rhinos.
-They are #endangered @IUCNredlist in #SouthAmerica from #palmoil #cocoa #meat #deforestation.
-Join the #Boycott4Wildlife to help save themTweet
+They are #endangered in #SouthAmerica from #palmoil #cocoa #meat #deforestation. #Boycottpalmoil and #Boycott4Wildlife to help save themTweet

 The Baird’s Tapir is found in forested areas with ponds and streams (wet tropical rainforest, tropical subdeciduous forest and montane cloud forests), palm swamps, paramo, mangrove, riparian forest, and successional vegetation (caused by natural disturbances), as well as in narrow oak- forest strips covering the top of medium-altitude mountains; from sea level to 3,620 m (Brooks et al. 1997, Naranjo and Vaughan 2000).